Current Size: 100%

 Adams Shore Branch Library

 Partially accessible / Free parking / Accessible by MBTA bus

 The Adams Shore Branch has designated handicapped parking spaces in the library parking lot and automatic door openers.
 The building is accessible to users with mobility impairments but has no accessible bathrooms.

 Adams Shore branch librarians Leah Phelan and Lori Seegraber talk about the branch and its unique building:

 Drop-in morning storytimes for young children are offered from October to December and from February to May.
-For more information, check the Storytimes page or our Calendar of Events, or call 617-376-1325.
+For more information, check the Storytimes page, the Calendar of Events, or call 617-376-1325.

 The building was financed through a municipal bond, a federal grant, and City appropriations.
 Total expenditure for the branch library was around $600,000, which included a $75,000 federal reimbursement grant and $20,000 in urban beautification funds for landscaping.

-Henry E. Bates was Director of Libraries during the initial planning of the branch, and Warren E. Watson was Directer during the building and opening of the branch.
+Henry E. Bates was director of libraries during the initial planning of the branch, and Warren E. Watson was director during the building and opening of the branch.
 Ms. Betty Santangelo was the acting branch librarian and Mrs. Blanche Eckert was the children's librarian when the branch opened.